Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Conclusions

-One possible (and interesting) explanation for this discrepancy would be that current 3D core-collapse supernovae are too asymmetric to be compatible with observed Ib/c supernova photometry.
+One possible (and interesting) explanation for this possible discrepancy would be that current 3D core-collapse supernovae are too asymmetric to be compatible with observed Ib/c supernova photometry.
 But it is also possible that the strong viewing-angle dependence is a peculiarity due to the low ejecta mass of about $1\,\mathrm{M}_\odot$.
 Similar asymmetries of the $^{56}\mathrm{Ni}$ distribution may affect the light curve less if the $^{56}\mathrm{Ni}$ is hidden beneath a more massive envelope with higher optical depth.
 Given that the progenitor considered in this study still represents a rare stellar evolution channel with an unusually small envelope mass, further studies with more typical progenitors are required to determine whether 3D core-collapse supernova explosion models are at odds with the observed photometry of Ib/c supernovae.

 Nonetheless, our 3D radiative transfer simulations show a promising avenue towards validating or disproving 3D models of neutrino-driven supernovae of stripped-envelope progenitors.
 Asymmetries in the $^{56}\mathrm{Ni}$ distribution, which are an inherent consequence of the multi-dimensional dynamics seen in modern simulations of neutrino-driven explosions, can leave a significant viewing-angle dependence in the photometry of the observed transient.
 This viewing-angle dependence would have to be reflected in the distribution of photometric properties across the stripped-envelope supernovae population.
 The degree and direction of scatter of $\Delta m_{15}$ versus peak luminosity can then serve as a means to constrain explosion asymmetries, even without spectroscopic or polarimetric observations.
+Bigger controlled observational samples of stripped-envelope supernovae and 3D simulations for a wider range of progenitor models will be required to permit a quantitative comparison and constrain supernova explosion asymmetries.